 How to Submit Your Abstract

 Anyone who teaches at EFSC is eligible to present.
-Submit your abstract in a WORD document via email to nerds-2024@easternflorida.edu by Friday, May 24, 2024.
-Applicants will receive suggested revisions and feedback by Friday, June 14.
-Final abstracts should then be submitted by Friday, August 30, with more symposium details and presenter logistics provided via email.
+Submit your abstract in a WORD document via email to nerds@easternflorida.edu by Thursday, March 6, 2025.
+Applicants will receive suggested revisions and feedback following that, with more symposium details and presenter logistics provided via email.

 All abstract submissions must include the following in your Word document:

-The on-campus symposium is currently scheduled to take place on Friday, October 18 from 8:30 AM to 12:30 PM with the exact on-campus location to be provided soon.
-It will include two 45-minute sessions of concurrent presentations, separated by a coffee break and a 45-minute session of the three-minute micro-lectures, and will wrap up with a luncheon and closing session sponsored by United Faculty of Florida.
+The on-campus symposium date is Friday, April 4, 2025 with a Meet and Greet starting at 8:30 AM.
+It will include two 45-minute sessions of concurrent presentations, separated by a coffee break and a 45-minute session of the three-minute micro-lectures, and will wrap up by 1 PM with a luncheon and closing session sponsored by United Faculty of Florida.

 For questions, contact Katina Gothard, PDC Chair at gothardk@easternflorida.edu